U.S. expects Ugandan peacekeepers to stay in Somalia

 "President Museveni and Uganda have played critical roles, not only in terms of their military capabilities but their diplomatic capabilities to try to navigate, negotiate and mediate concerns in the region," she said.

-(Additional reporting by Louis Charbonneau in New York and Pascal Fletcher in Johannesburg; Editing by Duncan Miriri and David Brunnstrom)
+(Additional reporting by Pascal Fletcher in Johannesburg; Editing by Duncan Miriri and Robin Pomeroy)